 - they always know that Allo message is from an important one.

 Is this smart?
 I would say – yes?

-Reading this story I understood that this is exactly the way how I use hangout – another Google messaging tool with unclear future (unlike Allo, Hallo is integrate in Gmail web client – what is useful).
+Reading this story I understood that this is exactly the way how I use hangout – another Google messaging tool with unclear future (unlike Allo, hangout is integrated in Gmail web client – what is useful).

-I configured my mi band (check article “Best Budget Fitness Tracker 2017“) to vibrate when Hangout message is received, because I know that this message is from my important one.
-Meanwhile Telegram and WatsApp notifications can wait.
+I configured my mi band (check the article “Best Budget Fitness Tracker 2017“) to vibrate when Hangout message is received, because I know that this message is from my important one.
+Meanwhile, Telegram and WatsApp notifications can wait.

 Make Fun With Google Assistant.
 But not Asking It “Say Joke”

-Google Allo includes Google assistant (and this is not same assistant one finds in recent Google Pixel Phones).
+Google Allo includes Google assistant (and this is not the same assistant one finds in recent Google Pixel Phones).
 Google assistant is a “Google Now” wrapped in a chat bot mask.
-Google Now is a active application, meanwhile assistant is really passive – strange approach for an assistant.
+Google Now is an active application, meanwhile assistant is really passive – strange approach for an assistant.